Tips for the Excel Import

 Example

-If necessary replace G to reference the column “Filter” from the step before and H to reference the current column.
+If necessary replace I to reference the column “Filter” from step 1, F to reference the column “Name” and K to reference the current column.